gwdg/rOCCI-core/README.md

 ### Version 2.0

 * Starting with version 2.0 Florian Feldhaus and Piotr Kasprzak took over the development of the OCCI gem.
-The codebase was taken from the rOCCI framework and improved to be bundled as a standalone gem.
+The code base was taken from the rOCCI framework and improved to be bundled as a standalone gem.

 ### Version 1.X